-Congressman William S. Holman was a Democrat from Indiana.
+Congressman William Holman was a Congressman from Indiana in the late 1800s.
 What impact could he have on federal employees in 2017?

 The Holman Rule and Federal Salaries